Hierarchical Message-Passing Graph Neural Networks: Experiments

-For node community detection, we use an email communication graph: \\ \begin{itemize} \item Emails~\cite{snapnets}.
-7 real-world email communication graphs from SNAP with no node features.
-Each graph has 6 communities, and each node is labelled with the community it belongs to. \end{itemize} The data statistics is summarised in Table~\ref{table:summary_datasets}.

 \textbf{Experimental settings.} We evaluate HC-GNN under the settings of transductive and inductive learning.
-For node classification, we additionally conduct experiments with the few-shot setting. \begin{itemize} \item \textit{Transductive Learning.} The model is trained and tested on a given graph with a fixed node ordering and has to be re-trained whenever the node order is changed or some new nodes added to the graph.
-For link prediction, we follow the experimental settings of P-GNNs~\cite{YYL19} to use $10\%$ existing links and an equal number of non-existent links as validation and test sets.
+For node classification, we additionally conduct experiments with the few-shot setting.

+\begin{itemize} \item \textit{Transductive learning.} For link prediction, we follow the experimental settings of~\cite{YYL19} to use $10\%$ existing links and an equal number of non-existent links as validation and test sets.
 The remaining $80\%$ existing links and a dual number of non-existent links are used as the training set.
-For node classification, we follow the semi-supervised experimental settings of GCN~\cite{KW17}: if there are enough nodes, for each class, we randomly sample $20$ nodes for training, $500$ nodes for validation, and $1000$ nodes for testing.
-For the Emails dataset, we follow the supervised learning settings of GraphRNA~\cite{HSLH19} to randomly select $80\%$ nodes as the training set, and use the two halves of remaining as the validation and test set, respectively.
+For node classification, we follow the semi-supervised settings of~\cite{KW17}: if there are enough nodes, for each class, we randomly sample $20$ nodes for training, $500$ nodes for validation, and $1000$ nodes for testing.
+For the Emails dataset, we follow the supervised learning settings of~\cite{HSLH19} to randomly select $80\%$ nodes as the training set, and use the two halves of remaining as the validation and test set, respectively.
 We report the test performance when the best validation performance is achieved.
-The experiments are repeated $10$ times and average results are reported.
-Note that we use only node features with unique one-hot identifiers to differentiate different nodes if there are no given node features from the datasets, and use the original node features if they are available.

-\item \textit{Inductive Learning.} This aims at examining a model's ability to transferring the learned knowledge from existing nodes to future ones that are newly connected to existing nodes in a graph.
+\item \textit{Inductive learning.} This aims at examining a model's ability to transfer the learned knowledge from existing nodes to future ones that are newly connected to existing nodes in a graph.
 Hence, we hide the validation and testing graphs during training.
 We conduct the experiments for inductive learning using PPI and Protein datasets.
-We train models on $80\%$ protein-protein interaction graphs to learn an embedding function $f$ and apply it on the remaining $20\%$ graphs to generate embedding of new-coming nodes.
-We further predict the function of these new-coming nodes as validation and test sets, respectively.
-Other settings follow the above transductive node classification.
+We train models on $80\%$ graphs to learn an embedding function $f$ and apply it on the remaining $20\%$ graphs to generate the representation of new-coming nodes.